-This week, TrustRadius is raising the table stakes by driving vendors to commit to greater transparency in sourcing reviews.
-This should directly counter the often deep-held suspicion from readers that vendors are gaming the system for favorable reviews and underlines that trust is fundamental to the long-term success of enterprise review sites.
+This week, TrustRadius raises the table stakes by driving vendors to commit to greater transparency in sourcing reviews.
+This should directly counter the often deep-held suspicion from readers that vendors are gaming the system for favorable reviews and underline that trust is fundamental to enterprise review sites’ long-term success.

-TrustRadius VP of Research, Megan Headley, says this rewards vendors who commit to transparency and is a move towards “rebuilding the trust” between vendors and their buyers.
+TrustRadius VP of Research, Megan Headley, says this rewards vendors who commit to transparency and moves towards “rebuilding the trust” between vendors and their buyers.
 This comes just months after TrustRadius highlighted that the gap between enterprise buyers and vendors is wider than ever.

 Our take: This is an ambitious move by TrustRadius and requires vendors to sign a no cherry-picking pledge when requesting reviews.
 TrustRadius has long championed the element of trust – the clue’s in the name.
-This makes a lot of sense for vendors, because honesty is part of a long-term play for peer reviews, and helps vendors avoid the very real issue of ‘preferred reference customer’ fatigue.
+This makes a lot of sense for vendors because honesty is part of a long-term play for peer reviews and helps vendors avoid the genuine issue of ‘preferred reference customer’ fatigue.